U.S. Route 131: Early history

 In 1940, a new roadway was opened, completing the third side of a triangle between the junction with M-113, Walton Corners and Fife Lake.
 US 131 was shifted to the new highway and the former routing along the other two sides of the triangle became part of M-113 and M-186.
 A second realignment opened the following year between Fife Lake and Kalkaska.
 US 131 no longer turned east along Boardman Road between South Boardman and Lodi.
 Instead the MSHD rerouted the highway directly to the northeast, from the end of the previous new routing north of Fife Lake to Kalaska.
-By 1945, a Bypass US 131 was created around the south and east sides of Grand Rapids, following 28th Street and East Beltline Avenue, while the main highway continued to run through downtown unchanged.
+By 1945, a Bypass US 131 (Byp.
+US 131) was created around the south and east sides of Grand Rapids, following 28th Street and East Beltline Avenue, while the main highway continued to run through downtown unchanged.
 A decade later, mainline US 131 was rerouted around Grand Rapids over the former bypass route, and Business US 131 (Bus.
 US 131) was created for the former route through downtown.
 A second business loop was created in Three Rivers, Michigan, after an expressway bypass of the city's downtown was opened in early 1954.
 Another expressway section was opened between Mancelona and the M-32 junction west of Elmira in late 1956.